-- (a) A municipality may adopt an ordinance establishing campaign finance disclosure requirements for a candidate that are more stringent than the requirements provided in Subsections (3), (4), and (5). - (b) The municipality may adopt definitions that are more stringent than those provided in Subsection (1). - (c) If a municipality fails to adopt a campaign finance disclosure ordinance described in Subsection (2)(a), a candidate shall comply with financial reporting requirements contained in Subsections (3), (4), and (5).
+- (a) A municipality may adopt an ordinance establishing campaign finance disclosure requirements for a candidate that are more stringent than the requirements provided in Subsections (3) through (7). - (b) The municipality may adopt definitions that are more stringent than those provided in Subsection (1). - (c) If a municipality fails to adopt a campaign finance disclosure ordinance described in Subsection (2)(a), a candidate shall comply with financial reporting requirements contained in Subsections (3) through (7). - (3) Each candidate: - (a) shall deposit a contribution in a separate campaign account in a financial institution; and - (b) may not deposit or mingle any campaign contributions received into a personal or business account.

-- (a) Each candidate: - (i) shall deposit a contribution in a separate campaign account in a financial institution; and - (ii) may not deposit or mingle any campaign contributions received into a personal or business account. - (b) In a year in which a municipal primary is held, each candidate who will participate in the municipal primary shall file a campaign finance statement with the municipal clerk or recorder no later than seven days before the day described in Subsection 20A-1-201.5(2). - (c) Each candidate who is not eliminated at a municipal primary election shall file with the municipal clerk or recorder a campaign finance statement: - (i) no later than seven days before the day on which the municipal general election is held; and - (ii) no later than 30 days after the day on which the municipal general election is held. - (d) Each candidate for municipal office who is eliminated at a municipal primary election shall file with the municipal clerk or recorder a campaign finance statement within 30 days after the day on which the municipal primary election is held. - (4) Each campaign finance statement described in Subsection (3) shall: - (a) except as provided in Subsection (4)(b): - (i) report all of the candidate's itemized and total: - (A) contributions, including in-kind and other nonmonetary contributions, received up to and including five days before the campaign finance statement is due, excluding a contribution previously reported; and - (B) expenditures made up to and including five days before the campaign finance statement is due, excluding an expenditure previously reported; and - (ii) identify: - (A) for each contribution, the amount of the contribution and the name of the donor, if known; and - (B) for each expenditure, the amount of the expenditure and the name of the recipient of the expenditure; or - (b) report the total amount of all contributions and expenditures if the candidate receives \$500 or less in contributions and spends \$500 or less on the candidate's campaign. - (5) Within 30 days after receiving a contribution that is cash or a negotiable instrument, exceeds the anonymous contribution limit, and is from a donor whose name is unknown, a candidate shall disburse the amount of the contribution to: - (a) the treasurer of the state or a political subdivision for deposit into the state's or political subdivision's general fund; or - (b) an organization that is exempt from federal income taxation under Section 501(c)(3), Internal Revenue Code.
+- (a) In a year in which a municipal primary is held, each candidate who will participate in the municipal primary shall file a campaign finance statement with the municipal clerk or recorder no later than seven days before the day described in Subsection 20A-1-201.5(2). - (b) Each candidate who is not eliminated at a municipal primary election shall file a campaign finance statement with the municipal clerk or recorder no later than: - (i) 28 days before the day on which the municipal general election is held; - (ii) seven days before the day on which the municipal general election is held; and - (iii) 30 days after the day on which the municipal general election is held. - (c) Each candidate for municipal office who is eliminated at a municipal primary election shall file with the municipal clerk or recorder a campaign finance statement within 30 days after the day on which the municipal primary election is held. - (5) If a municipality does not conduct a primary election for a race, each candidate who will participate in that race shall file a campaign finance statement with the municipal clerk or recorder no later than: - (a) 28 days before the day on which the municipal general election is held; - (b) seven days before the day on which the municipal general election is held; and - (c) 30 days after the day on which the municipal general election is held. - (6) Each campaign finance statement described in Subsection (4) or (5) shall: - (a) except as provided in Subsection (6)(b): - (i) report all of the candidate's itemized and total: - (A) contributions, including in-kind and other nonmonetary contributions, received up to and including five days before the campaign finance statement is due, excluding a contribution previously reported; and - (B) expenditures made up to and including five days before the campaign finance statement is due, excluding an expenditure previously reported; and - (ii) identify: - (A) for each contribution, the amount of the contribution and the name of the donor, if known; and - (B) for each expenditure, the amount of the expenditure and the name of the recipient of the expenditure; or - (b) report the total amount of all contributions and expenditures if the candidate receives \$500 or less in contributions and spends \$500 or less on the candidate's campaign. - (7) Within 30 days after receiving a contribution that is cash or a negotiable instrument, exceeds the anonymous contribution limit, and is from a donor whose name is unknown, a candidate shall disburse the amount of the contribution to:

+- (a) the treasurer of the state or a political subdivision for deposit into the state's or political subdivision's general fund; or - (b) an organization that is exempt from federal income taxation under Section 501(c)(3), Internal Revenue Code.